Rupakpoddar/ECE-597SD/README.md

-# ECE-597SD
+# ECE 597SD
-This is the repository for our ECE 597-SD Group Project
+A repository for our ECE 597SD group project